About this listing

 Casa Tonka (1 king sized bed) is a open air house located on the beach of the Osa Peninsula, it is important to understand that you are one with nature while staying in this unique home, there are no doors!
 Casa Tonka/Playa Sombrero is 14 kilometers from Puerto Jimenez in the southwest of Costa Rica where the rainforest meets the sea.
 It is one of the most remote, most spectacular and wildest regions in the country.
 One of the last places in Costa Rica to be settled, it has been dubbed Costa Rica's last wilderness frontier.
 Rich in wildlife, sparsely populated and until recently very difficult to access by road.
 Consequently much of the peninsula is still covered in majestic, pristine rainforest.
 Dominated by Corcovado National Park which protects most of the peninsula, the Osa supports more then fifty percent of the animal and plant species that live in Costa Rica.
 National Geographic has described the Osa as, "The most biologically intense place on earth".

-Casa Tonka is a beautifully appointed bamboo house on a ten acre beachfront property close to Matapalo.
-It has a very well stocked gourmet kitchen, sitting/dining room, and a single large bedroom on the second floor which is perfect for a couple or a small family.
+Casa Tonka has a very well stocked gourmet kitchen, sitting/dining room, and a single large bedroom on the second floor which is perfect for a couple or a small family.
 There is a separate bath house with a stone shower, open on one side for a superb natural view through the rainforest plants and trees, often accompanied in close proximity by monkeys, macaws, toucans and many other jungle birds and animals.
 For larger groups there is another open air bamboo casa available.
 "The Rancho" guest house which is located just a couple of minutes walking distance from Casa Tonka along with a 2nd private bathhouse.

 Located a thirty minute drive from Puerto Jimenez and ten minutes from the Matapalo surf breaks, it is well situated, and has plenty of privacy on a park-like property.
 Designed and built in the Colombian style of bamboo structures, it is on a world class level of design and execution.
 The property is off the grid, with a very ample solar electric system and well water from the same property.